ypoons02/piggyOnline_Gallery/README.md

 Solution
 <ul>
-<li>The creation of Piggy Online – an art gallery for any art loves to explore art items by artists.</li>
+<li>The creation of Piggy Online – an art gallery for any art lovers to explore art items by artists.</li>
 </ul>

 Features